cryotb/vectored_handlers/README.md

+# WARNING
+This seems to break on later windows 11 versions, meaning it's not really portable across different windows builds.
+This makes it pretty limited in usability, unless you can come up with a way to improve the dynamic lookup and hardcode any edge cases!

 # Intro
 I wanted to create a demo project which interacts with vectored handlers on windows, and this is the outcome. <br/>
 It currently implements enumerating and hijacking VHs.
 However, adding one is still on my todo!
 It was simply not a priority due to the background of why this was written. <br/>